“A good digestion turneth all to health.” George Herbert

 Maintain your microbiome

 Your digestive tract contains trillions of healthy gut bacteria known as your microbiome.
-In fact, the bacteria in your gut outnumber the cells of your body.
+The bacteria in your gut outnumber the cells of your body.
 Maintaining that microbiome is essential for avoiding digestive problems like gas, bloating, constipation, and diarrhea.
-A healthy gut microbiome is also essential for mental health, as your gut is the main site for the production of your happy brain chemical or neurotransmitter, serotonin.
+A healthy gut microbiome is also necessary for mental health, as your gut is the leading site for producing your happy brain chemical or neurotransmitter, serotonin.

 Follow these tips to maintain balanced levels of the right kinds of gut bugs:

-- Because your microbiome contains many different types of bacteria, be sure to eat a wide variety of foods to help sustain them.
+- Because your microbiome contains many different types of bacteria, be sure to eat various foods to help sustain them.

 - Fermented foods help replenish good bacteria, so choose foods like unsweetened yogurt, kimchi, kefir, tempeh, and sauerkraut when possible.

-- Good bacteria help digest some types of fibers, so following a high-fiber diet stimulates their growth.
-Research has found that those who consume a low-fiber diet, starve off some of their good microbes.
-Once these bacteria are gone, even if you switch to a high-fiber diet, they don’t necessarily come back.
+- Good bacteria help digest some fibres, so following a high-fibre diet stimulates their growth.
+Research has found that those who consume a low-fibre diet starve off some of their good microbes.
+Once these bacteria are gone, they don’t necessarily come back even if you switch to a high-fibre diet.

 - Probiotic supplements help to maintain a good balance in your gut.
 Research suggests they’re an effective supplement to reduce the symptoms of existing digestive problems, although they may be less effective at preventing problems.